 Using Squirrel Repellent In The Garden

 Besides keeping them off my fall decor, it is also good for using in your garden.
-Just spray the areas you want the squirrels to stay away from (it won't harm the plants and flowers).
+Just spray the plants and flowers you want the squirrels to stay away from (it won't harm the plants and flowers).
 You may need to reapply after heavy rains as it would tend to wash away.